brunorijsman/rift-python/doc/positive-disaggregation.md

 +--------+-----------+-------------------------------------------+
 </pre>

+These more specific /32 routes fix the blackholing of the traffic to leaf-1-1:

+ * When leaf-1-3 sends a packet to leaf-1-1 (destination address 80.0.1.1), it uses the more specific route 80.0.1.1/32.
+That route has ECMP next-hops spine-1-2 and spine-1-3.
+However, spine-1-1 is not a next-hop, so we avoid the spine that would blackhole the traffic.

+ * When leaf-1-3 sends packets to any other destination, it uses the default route which still ECMPs the traffic over all three spines.

 And there you have it, I present you: positive disaggregation!

 As an execercise for the reader: repair the red link and verify that the positive disaggreggation